 The Register of Electors

-The register is updated on a monthly basis to reflect changes in people's circumstances as they occur.
+The current version of the Register comes into force on 1st December each year and is updated on a monthly basis (except during the months of September, October and November) to reflect changes in people’s circumstances as they occur.
 For example, if you move house and notify the Electoral Registration Officer of the change early in March, your name could be added to the Register on 1 April.